wildelaw/resellers-inventory-mgmt/docs/BUILD_EVALUATION.md

 Five branches were generated from a single one-shot prompt (`read and execute docs/BUILD_PROMPT.md to build this application`) using three coding agents and two models.
 All five compile (`tsc --noEmit` clean) and pass their own test suites, and all honor the headline v2 simplifications (no CSRF token, no session revocation table, `canViewAll` toggle, `app_config` single-row, single-source `calculateProfit`, no phantom $0 sales).

-The newly added `build-claude-glm-5.2` is a clear step-change over the cohort: it is the only branch that ships the 9 required integration tests, the only branch whose lint pipeline passes cleanly (zero errors, zero warnings), the only branch with a live-JWT-refresh callback that makes role/canViewAll/isActive changes take effect on existing sessions, and it combines the strengths of the prior leaders (claude-5.1's spec fidelity and type discipline + opencode-5.2's explicit SameSite=Strict cookie).
+`build-claude-glm-5.2` is the clear leader: it is the only branch that ships the 9 required integration tests, the only branch whose lint pipeline passes cleanly (zero errors, zero warnings), the only branch with a live-JWT-refresh callback that makes role/canViewAll/isActive changes take effect on existing sessions, and it combines the strengths of the prior leaders (claude-5.1's spec fidelity and type discipline + opencode-5.2's explicit SameSite=Strict cookie).

 ### Rankings